-[Updated: September 25, 2020]
+[Updated: May 30, 2022]

-Under a limited representation contract, you may provide unbundled services to clients with family law issues, except divorce.
+Under a limited representation contract, you may provide unbundled services to clients with family law issues.
+You may assist the client with divorce if you are also assisting the client with other family law issues.
 The contract is intended to provide the client with the assistance necessary to support mediation, negotiate a settlement or represent themselves.